scylladb/scylla-cluster-tests/README.rst

 ##########################

 SCT tests are designed to test Scylla database on physical/virtual servers under high read/write load.
-Currently the tests are run using avocado[1] framework (version 36.4) These tests automatically create:
+Currently the tests are run using built in unittest These tests automatically create:

 * Scylla clusters - Run Scylla database